ajpar94/flair-extra/README.md

 ```

 ### Format
-e.g. create a corpus folder from a plain text file using 97% as training-, 1% as validation and 2% as test set.
+E.g. create a corpus folder from a plain text file using 97% as training-, 1% as validation and 2% as test set.
 Split training set into 20 parts
 ```bash
 $ cd scripts/language_modeling
 $ python make_corpus_folder.py /path/to/corpus/ /path/to/corpus/folder/ -p 97-1-2 -s 20
 ```

-e.g. create a column corpus folder (NER) from a column file using 70% as training-, 20% as validation and 10% as test set.
+E.g. create a column corpus folder (NER) from a column file using 70% as training-, 20% as validation and 10% as test set.
 Shuffle lines
 ```bash
 $ cd scripts/named_entity_recognition
 $ python make_nercorpus_folder.py /path/to/ner_dataset /path/to/destination/ -p 70-20-10 --shuffle
 ```

 ### Analyze
-analyze text corpus: lines, tokens, etc.; most common tokens; wordcloud
+Analyze text corpus: lines, tokens, etc.; most common tokens; wordcloud
 ```python
 from modules.corpus_analysis import TextAnalysis